mbjoseph/hierarchical_models/HM2.md

 Account for nesting?
 - can also be done with fixed effects*

-*hierarchical models very useful here, but strictly speaking this is not the only reason to use them
+*hierarchical models very useful here, but far from the only reason to use them

 ========================================================